Here

 0: Why?

-1: Because storage is infinitely cheaper than time and programs don't take up much space anyway.
+1: Because storage is infinitely cheaper than developer time these days, plus programs don't take up much space anyway.

 1: So writing the same thing over and over certainly isn't the point of programming.